percona/percona-server/doc/source/flexibility/extended_mysqlbinlog.rst

 Extended ``mysqlbinlog``
 ========================

-|Percona Server| has implemented protocol compression support for the
+**Percona Server for MySQL** has implemented protocol compression support for the :command:`mysqlbinlog` command.
-:command:`mysqlbinlog` command.

 You can request protocol compression when connecting to a remote server to